-Standard 5: Instructio nal Planning and Strate gies The candidate selects The candidate selects, adapts, and uses a repertoire of evidence-based instructional strategies to advance learning of individuals with exceptionalities.
-5. 5 Candidate develops and implements a variety of education and transition plans for individuals with exceptionalities across a wide range of settings and different learning experiences in collaboration with individuals, families, and teams.
-3 - Target Actively participates and supports the development and implementation of IEPs.
-2 - Acceptable With mentor's support, participates and supports the development and implementation of IEPs 1 - Unacceptable Very limited participation and support of the development and implementation of IEPs.
-Rating Performance Indicators Participates/Leads team development of IEPs.
+nal Planning and Strate The candidate selects 3 - Target 2 - Acceptable 1 - Unacceptable egies to a Rating Performance Indicators 5.
+5 Candidate develops and implements a variety of education and transition plans for individuals with exceptionalities across a wide range of settings and different learning experiences in collaboration with individuals, families, and teams.
+Actively participates and supports the development and implementation of IEPs.
+With mentor's support, participates and supports the development and implementation of IEPs Very limited participation and support of the development and implementation of IEPs.
+Nathig Participates/Leads team development of IEPs.
 Actively involves students, families, professional teammates, and appropriate adult agencies to develop individual education programs and transition plans.
 Supports and monitors IEP implementation across instructional settings.
 Leads team proactive problem solving with professional teams and families.
 5.6 Candidate teaches to mastery and promote generalization of learning.
 Consistently uses assessment data and evidence-based instructional strategies to facilitate student mastery of IEP/lesson/unit goals/objectives.
 Sometimes uses assessment data and evidence-based instructional strategies to facilitate student mastery of IEP/lesson/unit goals/objectives.
 Rarely uses assessment data and evidence-based instructional strategies to facilitate student mastery of IEP/lesson/unit goals/objectives.
 Locates, evaluates and uses current evidence-based interventions, practices and appropriate materials (including assistive technology) for students with disabilities.
 Plans/co-plans and co-teaches/implements specialized instructional strategies to address individual goals in general education classes and school routines.
 Uses on-going assessment to provide appropriate interventions/ individualized instruction in developmental reading and writing and behavior supports, as well as other priorities identified in students' IEPs (e.g., math, participation/social skills, use of new technologies, strategies, functional skills) in school and community Uses data to monitor student progress and adjusts teaching to facilitate maintenance and generalization of skills. (cont.)